Why SmartPot?

 A crabber has two choices: pull the pots when the window closes (burning daylight on half-full pots), or leave them for the next tidal cycle and risk losing gear to current, storms, prop strikes, or other boats’ lines tangling yours.
 Traditional pots with buoy lines are most vulnerable during this overnight soak — the line is the weak point.

-SmartPot solution: Tide-aware alerts based on phone GPS and tide predictions from the NOAA CO-OPS Tides & Currents API, keyed to the nearest reference station.
-The system tracks catch activity against the tidal window and tells you when the productive cycle is over.
+SmartPot solution: Harvest intelligence alerts based on tablet GPS and tide predictions from the NOAA CO-OPS Tides & Currents API, keyed to the nearest reference station.
+The system tracks catch activity against the tidal window, monitors soak time degradation (bait decay, in-pot stress, temperature effects), and tells you both when the productive cycle is over and when catch quality is declining.
 And because SmartPot pots are GPS-tracked and ropeless, leaving them for the next cycle carries no risk of loss — pull when your pot is full, not when you’re afraid of losing it.
+For implementation details, see Harvest Intelligence and Soak Time Biology.

 Zero Data